CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 | `vomit` | Any creature within its aoe will instantly vomit, if it's able to do so.

+### Spell shape

-Another mandatory field is spell "shape".
-This dictates how the area of effect works.
+Another mandatory field is the spell shape.
+This dictates how the area of effect works:

 | Shape | Description
 | --    | --
 | `blast` | A circular blast centered on the impact position.
 Aoe value is the radius.
 | `cone` | Fires a cone with an arc equal to aoe in degrees.
 | `line` | Fires a line with a width equal to the aoe.

+## Common fields

+The following are more JSON fields that, while optional, greatly expand how spells can behave.

 ### Spell Flags